 Michael Mantell leaves his job as Undersecretary for the California Natural Resources Agency mid-year to provide legal consulting expertise on a number of environmental projects, including work with the Packard Foundation.

-The Packard Foundation launches the Conserving California Landscapes Initiative, a five-year, $175 million program to conserve at least 250,000 acres in three California regions—the Central Coast, the Central Valley, and the Sierra Nevada—build supportive public policies, and capacity and expand public funding for the environment.
+The Packard Foundation launches the Conserving California Landscapes Initiative, a five-year, $175 million program to conserve at least 250,000 acres in three California regions—the Central Coast, the Central Valley, and the Sierra Nevada—advance supportive public policies, build capacity among local organizations, and expand public funding for the environment.
 Led by Jeanne Sedgwick and Michael Mantell, it was one of the largest private land conservation programs ever created.
 Ultimately, the program would protect nearly 500,000 acres and leverage almost $800 million in additional public and private funds.

 Jeanne Sedgwick and Doug Varley create Resources Law Group and Resources Legacy Fund for Michael Mantell to lead.
 Steve McCormick joins Michael as partner in the law group, before leaving to accept the position of President of The Nature Conservancy.
 Mary Scoonover joins RLF the following year and helps lead the organization for 18 years.